Conan the Adventurer (1992 TV series)

-Conan the Adventurer is an animated television series adaptation of Conan the Barbarian, the literary character created by Robert E. Howard in the 1930s.
+Conan the Adventurer is an animated television series adaptation of the character Conan the Barbarian created by Robert E. Howard.
 Produced by Jetlag Productions in association with Sunbow Productions, the series debuted on September 13, 1992, ran for 65 episodes and concluded on November 22, 1993.
 The series was developed by Christy Marx who served as the sole story editor.
 The series was produced in association with Graz Entertainment for the first 13-episode season; AB Productions and Jean Chalopin's Créativité et Développement for the remaining episodes.
 The series also spawned a small toyline in 1992 created by Hasbro.
 This first incarnation of Conan in cartoon form performed much better than its follow-up cartoon, Conan and the Young Warriors, which lasted only 13 episodes.

 Plot

-Conan lived in Cimmeria with his parents throughout his childhood.
-While out with his grandfather one night on a trek, "fiery tears" or meteors dropped from the skies.
-Conan collected them and brought them back to his family.
-Conan's father, the village blacksmith, used the ore from the meteors to forge Star Metal and used it to create various tools and weapons that would never rust or break or dull.
-He sold them, but his finest work, a magnificent sword, he kept for Conan.
-It was laid in a crypt and covered over with a heavy stone slab.
-Conan's father told his son that only when he was "man enough" (i.e., strong enough) to push off the stone slab, could he rightfully claim the sword.
+Conan lives in Cimmeria with his parents throughout his childhood.
+While out with his grandfather one night on a trek, "fiery tears" or meteors drop from the skies.
+Conan collects them and brings them back to his family.
+Conan's father, the village blacksmith, uses the ore from the meteors to forge Star Metal and uses it to create tools and weapons that would never rust or break or dull.
+He sells them, but his finest work, a magnificent sword, he keeps for Conan.
+It is laid in a crypt and covered over with a heavy stone slab.
+Conan's father tells his son that only when he is "man enough" (i.e., strong enough) to push off the stone slab, can he rightfully claim the sword.

-Meanwhile, the evil Serpent Man wizard Wrath-Amon learned of Star Metal and that in addition to its strength that it possessed the power to open portals between dimensions.
-He thus sought Star Metal to release his deity Set from "the Abyss" to which he long ago had been banished by the combined powers of virtually every living wizard then on Earth for trying to enslave the human race.
-As part of his search, Wrath-Amon sought out Conan's family.
-Conan's father told Wrath-Amon that he had sold all of the Star Metal, but the wizard refused to believe it.
-The wizard was right for aside from the sword, it was revealed in a later episode that Conan's father had hidden pieces of Star Metal with other villagers.
-Wrath-Amon used the spell of living stone upon Conan's family.
+Meanwhile, the Serpent Man wizard Wrath-Amon learns of Star Metal and that in addition to its strength that it possesses the power to open portals between dimensions.
+He thus seeks Star Metal to release his deity Set from "the Abyss" to which he long before was banished by the combined powers of virtually every living wizard then on Earth for trying to enslave the human race.
+As part of his search, Wrath-Amon seeks out Conan's family.
+Conan's father tells Wrath-Amon that he sold all of the Star Metal, but the wizard refuses to believe it.
+The wizard is right for aside from the sword, Conan's father hid pieces of Star Metal with other villagers.
+Wrath-Amon uses the spell of living stone upon Conan's family.